sabarnett/TimeWasters/README.md

 * Tic Tac Toe
 * Othello
 * Matched Pairs
+* Word Search

 These are a mixture of games I have adapted and games I have written myself.

 * Minesweeper and WordCraft were created by [Paul Hudson in his Hacking with Swift+ live streams]( https://www.hackingwithswift.com/plus ).
 I have 'messed' with them to extend the games.

-* Snake, Number Combinations, Tic Tac Toe, Othello and Matched Pairs are mine.
+* Snake, Number Combinations, Tic Tac Toe, Othello, Matched Pairs and Word Search are mine.
 I've picked up the basic logic from web articles but have written the code myself.

 * Pyramid of Doom is a Stott Adams game from way back when the TRS-80 was still cool - this is my port of that game, taken from the original C code and ported to Swift.
 I then added a SwiftUI front end as the original game was a console line game.